-1. Protection from Exploitation: Importance of the consumer protection is to safeguard the consumer from exploitation.
-In the absence of consumer protection, consumers were exploited in many ways e.g. sale of unsafe products, adulteration and hoarding of goods, using wrong weights and measures, charging excessive prices and sale of inferior quality goods, etc. Through various Consumer Protection Acts; business organizations are under pressure to keep away from exploiting consumers.

-2. Consumer Education: Consumers in India are mostly illiterate and ignorant.
+- 1. Protection from Exploitation: The importance of consumer protection lies in safeguarding consumers from exploitation.
+In the absence of consumer protection, consumers were exploited in various ways, including the sale of unsafe products, adulteration and hoarding of goods, using incorrect weights and measures, charging excessive prices, and selling inferior quality goods.
+Through various Consumer Protection Acts, business organisations are under pressure to avoid exploiting consumers. - 2.
+Consumer Education: Consumers in India are generally illiterate and uninformed.
 They do not understand their rights.
 A system is required to protect them from unscrupulous businessmen.
-Importance of consumer protection is to create awareness among consumers about their rights and responsibilities by organizing workshops and seminars and gives them confidence to take legal action against companies who have defaulted.
+The importance of consumer protection is to create awareness among consumers about their rights and responsibilities by organising workshops and seminars, and giving them confidence to take legal action against companies who have defaulted.

-3. Redressal of Complaints: Importance of Consumer Protection is to present the consumer complaints in appropriate consumer courts and make sure that justice is done to consumers.

-4. Bulletins and Periodicals: Importance of consumer protection organization is to issue various journals and periodicals in which wide publicity is given to the unfair trade practices adopted by business organisations so that they are pressured to give fair treatment to consumers.

-5. Encouraging Honest Businessmen: Importance of consumer protection is to encourage the honest businessmen. organisations give the credit to the business organizations which aims at consumer satisfaction by publishing favourable reports in their periodical's about them.
-This helps in building goodwill for such organizations.

-6. Connecting Link: Importance of consumer protection is they play connecting link between the consumer.
-Consumer Protection organizations act as a link between consumers wanting to file complaints on one side and the business organizations that have defaulted on other sides and make sure that justice is done to final consumers.

-7. Unity: Consumer Protection aims at bringing unity among consumers to fight collectively against the business organisations which indulge in unfair trade practices.
-Consumers are encouraged to form co-operative societies so that the focus is on providing services to members rather than earning profit on the cost of customers.

-8. Quality life for Consumer: Importance of Consumer Protection is to aim at redressal of consumer complaints in an effective manner but also on giving good-quality life to consumers by business organizations who have defaulted on the other side and make sure that justice is done to final consumers.

-9. Ethical Obligations: Importance of consumer protection, Today ethics play a prominent role in business.
+- 3. Redressal of Complaints: Importance of Consumer Protection is to present the consumer complaints in appropriate consumer courts and make sure that justice is done to consumers. - 4.
+Bulletins and Periodicals: Importance of consumer protection organization is to issue various journals and periodicals in which wide publicity is given to the unfair trade practices adopted bybusiness organisations so that they are pressured to give fair treatment to consumers. - 5.
+Encouraging Honest Businessmen: Importance of consumer protection is to encourage the honest businessmen. organisations give the credit to the business organizations which aims at consumer satisfaction by publishing favourable reports in their periodical's about them.
+This helps in building goodwill for such organizations. - 6.
+Connecting Link: Importance of consumer protection is they play connecting link between the consumer.
+Consumer Protection organizations act as a link between consumers wanting to file complaints on one side and the business organizations that have defaulted on other sides and make sure that justice is done to final consumers. - 7.
+Unity: Consumer Protection aims at bringing unity among consumers to fight collectively against the business organisations which indulge in unfair trade practices.
+Consumers are encouraged to form co-operative societies so that the focus is on providing services to members rather than earning profit on the cost of customers. - 8.
+Quality life for Consumer: Importance of Consumer Protection is to aim at redressal of consumer complaints in an effective manner but also on giving good-quality life to consumers by business organizations who have defaulted on the other side and make sure that justice is done to final consumers. - 9.
+Ethical Obligations: Importance of consumer protection, Today ethics play a prominent role in business.
 Business without ethical values is nothing but a criminal activity.
 Protecting the interests of the consumer includes absence of unfair business practices such as black marketing, profiteering, creating an artificial shortage, using wrong weights and measures, publishing false advertisement, etc. It is necessary for a businessman not to practice such uneven means thereby protect the interest of consumers.